Skip to content

 Plugin Integration Points

-Plugins hook into three registries defined in Plugins/__init__.py:
+Plugins hook into four registries defined in Plugins/__init__.py:

 Registry Purpose Example